wolframalexa/wolframalexa.github.io/_posts/2020-04-23-clap-as-impulse.md

 X convolution in time is multiplication in frequency
 	X what is the frequency domain (how do I visualize it?? it'll be ok)

-- how do you obtain the impulse response
+X how do you obtain the impulse response
-	- by clapping!
+	X by clapping!
-	- how good of an approximation is a clap to an impulse?
+	X how good of an approximation is a clap to an impulse?

 - once you have the impulse response, how do you apply it to everything else?
-	- each clip has its own impulse response (n people in n different rooms)
-	- find the impulse response for each of their rooms
+	X each clip has its own impulse response (n people in n different rooms) X find the impulse response for each of their rooms
 	- now remove it by dividing it out (in the frequency domain of course)

 	- transform your audio into the frequency domain